mcinglis/libarray/README.md

-**Libarray** defines array types and functions for the standard types.
-Each header file is generated from [`header.h.jinja`](header.h.jinja), and each source file is generated from [`source.c.jinja`](source.c.jinja) (requiring Python 2).
-You can easily adapt the build process into your own project to generate arrays of your own types.
+**Libarray** provides Jinja templates that can be rendered to C source files providing array types and many associated functions.

+You can adapt the template rendering into your project's build process in whichever way you prefer.
+In my projects, I render the templates for types as I need them, with the typeclasses that I require for each type.
+See the build process of the tests for Libarray as a basic example of how you could handle the rendering in your own project.

-If you would like a typical array library - without type safety, memory locality or immutability - you can use `ArrayM_ptr`.
+If you would like a typical array library - without type safety, memory locality or immutability - you can render the templates with the `void *` type.

 ## Releases